nidium/Nidium/README.md

 * **Local storage**

 It can seemlessly runs various library like Three.JS, PixiJS, Phaser and probably a lot more without much modification.

+## Layout engine

+nidium also sheeps with its own layout engine.
+That is, every element has its own memory buffer (retained mode), pretty similar to HTML elements.

+The layout engine allows several "layout" operations to be made on each element (relative position, opacity, drag'n'drop, margin, scrolling, overflow, and so on).

+## Network and event loop

+nidium use its own library ([libapenetwork](https://github.com/nidium/libapenetwork)) which handle all the networking operations.

 ## Building nidium